 Depending on the severity of symptoms, treatment options may range from pain block injection and physiotherapy to anterior cervical discectomy and fusion (ACDF).
-Over the recent years, motion preserving Cervical disc Replacement (CDR) has been providing promising results in patients with this condition.
+Over recent years, motion-preserving Cervical disc Replacement (CDR) has been providing promising results in patients with this condition

-Occurs when a disease or degenerative process in the spine causes compression of the spinal cord leading to neurological symptoms.
-Such patients complains of unsteadiness while walking, spasticity in lower limbs and sometimes loss of precision in movement of fingers.
+This occurs when a disease or degenerative process in the spine causes compression of the spinal cord leading to neurological symptoms.
+Such patients complain of unsteadiness while walking, spasticity in lower limbs and sometimes loss of precision in the movement of fingers.

-There is not much role of non operative management in compressive myelopathies and treatment is usually in the form of surgical decompression of the spinal cord
+There is no much of a role of non-operative management in compressive myelopathies and treatment is usually in the form of surgical decompression of the spinal cord

-With the increasing pace of life, high velocity accidents have become common.
-With this, incidence of spinal injuries has also increased.
-Spine injuries like fractures and dislocations can lead to catastrophic neurological deficits like quadriplegia and paraplegia and at times can even be life threatening.
+With the increasing pace of life, high-velocity accidents have become common.
+With this, the incidence of spinal injuries has also increased.
+Spine injuries like fractures and dislocations can lead to catastrophic neurological deficits like quadriplegia and paraplegia and at times can even be life-threatening.

 Timely intervention with various modalities of spinal stabilization techniques and aggressive rehabilitation can help these patients to get back to normal life.